Learning the ABCs of the QBI

 Sidebar: Review your business structure

-Some manufacturers that are set up as sole proprietorships and pass-through entities now wonder: Should we operate as a C corporation to take advantage of the permanently reduced corporate income tax rate and avoid the complicated QBI rules?
+Some manufacturers that are set up as pass-through entities now wonder: Should we operate as a C corporation to take advantage of the permanently reduced corporate income tax rate and avoid the complicated QBI rules?

 The answer depends on your specific personal and business circumstances.
 There are still some advantages to being taxed at the individual, rather than corporate, level.